js-uy/js.uy/content/_about.md

 * Help people to better market themselves
 * Boost collaboration among the Uruguay-based developers
 * Put Uruguay on the map for the global JS community

-### Why is this site in English?

-Good question!
-We are trying to reach a global audience, and we think it will be hard to do so if we don’t use English as the primary language for this page.

-Part of our goal is to communicate better what we do, having a site that’s fully in English is a work in that direction.
-Nevertheless, we are working on a Spanish version.